Facts About Utah’s Deaf and Hard of Hearing

 Video Relay Service (VRS)

 Video Relay Service, or VRS, is one of the newest tools available to enhance communication between American Sign Language (ASL) and voice telephone users.
 Utahans have a choice between two companies that provide VRS services, Sprint and Sorenson Media.
 Both companies use a high-speed Internet connection, an Internet camera, and a sign language interpreter to translate the message.
 The interpreter voices what the individual is signing to the other party.
-Information on Sprint’s VRS can be found at www.utvrs.com, and information on Sorenson Media’s VRS at www.sorensonvrs.com.
+Visit www.sorensonvrs.com for Information on Sorenson Media’s VRS..

 With VRS, visual communication accompanies the voice communication, so both parties enjoy full interaction as emotions and facial expressions are conveyed.